Menu

 • Director: Jon M. Chu

-• Producers: Marc Platt, David Stone, Luke Mendes
+• Producers: Marc Platt, David Stone

 • Writers: Winnie Holzman, Stephen Schwartz